Lam-Thai/ILHT-rice-era/docs/index.md

 # Home

 ## Introduction

 Dotenv is a library that allows software developers to conceal their sensitive data within their code by keeping it in a _**.env**_ file.
 This tool can be used for Database connections, API authentication, Security, and making your code more secure and reliable.

+In this documentation, you will learn how to secure and protect your web applications to prevent any attackers attempting to steal user information or break your web application.

+## Intended Users

+- Beginners to Intermediate developers who need to protect the sensitive data in the server.
+- Software development teams currently working on a moderate to big web-application.

-## User Spectification
+## User Specification

 Users that want to follow this guide must be proficient in the following:

 - `Express using Typescript or Javascript` - Must be proficient in creating and understanding express routes to develop websites.
-- `Bycrpt/Salt` - Must be comfortable developing authentication features including hiding a user's password.
+- `Authentication` - Must be comfortable developing authentication features including hiding a user's password or session.
 - `Github Repository terms and conditions` - Must know what code GitHub tolerates to prevent getting repositories flagged and taken down.
 - `using .gitignore` - Knowledge of hiding certain files from the git repository using a .gitignore file.